kflu/multiplexer/README.md

 ```
 > multiplexer --help

-  -a, --auto-connect    (Default: false) Whether to auto connect to remote
-                        server when the first client connects
   -p, --port              (Default: 3333) Local port to listen for client
                           connections
-  -r, --remote-host     Remote server to connect (for auto-connect)
-  -t, --remote-port     Remote port to connect (for auto-connect)
   --help                  Display this help screen.
   --version               Display version information.
+  remote-host (pos.
+0)    Remote server to connect (for auto-connect).
+If not
+                          specified, auto-connect is disabled.
+  remote-port (pos.
+1)    Remote port to connect (for auto-connect).
+If not
+                          specified, auto-connect is disabled.
 ```

+**Example**

+    multiplexer example.com 8080 -p 3333

+Listens at `localhost:3333` for client connections.
+Upon first client connection, automatically connects to remote server `example.com:8080`.

 ## Introduction